 But, in my opinion, surviving is not the same as thriving.

 What’s more, our primary goal during the newborn stage should NOT be 8 consecutive hours of night sleep, and long stretches between daytime feeding.
 It should be to care for our newborns in the best and safest way possible.
 Teaching a baby to sleep through the night has its place, but that just isn’t a realistic goal for a newborn.
 (And, if you know me, you know that I am all about small, realistic goals for improving baby sleep!)

 The Jasseys’ Approach DOES NOT Represent Sleep Training In General

-I want to end with this: remember that the new Jassey sleep coaching book in no way represents sleep training in general.
+I want to end with this: consider that the Jassey sleep coaching book in no way represents sleep training, in general.
 I’ve seen countless negative responses to the Jasseys’ book, but so many of those responses dismiss and criticize sleep training as a whole as if what the Jasseys propose in the book IS sleep training.

 This is simply not true.

 On the other hand, you have very gentle methods, like the Pick-Up-Put-Down method, or the Fading method.